Dan Breen: Foreign policy views

 Breen supported the Republican side during the Spanish Civil War.

 During World War II, he was said to hold largely pro-Axis views, with admiration for Erwin Rommel.
 When the fascist political party Ailtirí na hAiséirghe failed to win any seats in the 1944 Irish general election, he remarked that he was sorry that the party had not done better as he had studied their programme and found a lot to commend.
 In 1946, Breen became secretary of the Save the German Children Society.
 He attended the funeral of Nazi spy Hermann Gortz on 27 May 1947.
-Irish-American John S. Monagan visited Breen in 1948, and was surprised to see two pictures of Adolf Hitler, a medallion of Napoleon and a Telefunken radio.
+Irish-American John S. Monagan visited Breen in 1948 and was surprised to see two pictures of Adolf Hitler, a medallion of Napoleon and a Telefunken radio.
 Breen told him "the revolution didn't work out," and "to get the government they have now, I wouldn't have lost a night's sleep."
 He also said that he fought for freedom, but not for democracy.
 In 1943, Breen sent his "congratulations to the Führer.
 May he live long to lead Europe on the road to peace, security and happiness".
-After the end of World War II in Europe, the German Legation in Dublin was taken over by diplomats from the US in May 1945, and ".. they found a recent letter from Breen asking the German minister to forward his birthday wishes to the Führer, just days before Hitler committed suicide."
+After the end of World War II in Europe, the German Legation in Dublin was taken over by diplomats from the US in May 1945: ".. they found a recent letter from Breen asking the German minister to forward his birthday wishes to the Führer, just days before Hitler committed suicide."

 Breen was co-chairman of the anti-Vietnam War organisation "Irish Voice on Vietnam", which he founded along with Peadar O'Donnell.
 From 1964 until his death five years later, Breen became a patron of the Irish Anti-Apartheid Movement, which opposed apartheid in South Africa.
 A few years prior, in 1960, he took part in a march from Trinity College to the Mansion House in protest of South African apartheid.
-Trinity News reported that he made a speech wherein he declared that "the white man has no right to be in Africa, and every means to get rid of him was legal."
+Trinity News reported that he made a speech wherein he declared that "the white man has no right to be in Africa, and every means to get rid of him was legal".